 \section{Conclusion}

-We have presented the Kraus operator for CV gate teleportation based on teleporting through a class of entangled states that are prepared on a beamsplitter.
-The teleported gate depends on the ancilla states at the beamsplitter, which themselves can be non-Gaussian, enabling implementation of teleported non-Gaussian operations.
-Our analysis focuses on the macronode wire, but it is directly mappable onto higher-dimensional macronode CV cluster states because all known macronode cluster states are equivalent to a collection of macronode wires coupled via additional 50:50 beamsplitters.
+We have presented the Kraus operator for CV gate teleportation based on teleporting through a class of entangled states that are prepared on a beam splitter.
+The teleported gate depends on the ancilla states at the beam splitter, which themselves can be non-Gaussian, enabling implementation of teleported non-Gaussian operations.
+Our analysis focuses on the macronode wire, but it is directly mappable onto higher-dimensional macronode CV cluster states because all known macronode cluster states are equivalent to a collection of macronode wires coupled via additional 50:50 beam splitters.

 We use the derived formalism to propose a teleportation-based scheme for GKP error-correction requiring only constant-depth linear optics to implement, removing the requirement of previous work on active squeezing operations.
-Further, the GKP error-correction scheme is compatible with nondeterministic state preparation, a feature that will be explored in an upcoming paper.
+Further, our GKP error-correction scheme is compatible with nondeterministic state preparation \cite{Bourassa2020}.
 This simplifies the implementation of practical GKP error correction---the final ingredient needed by CV cluster state architectures for universal and fault-tolerant computation---bringing it in line with the experimentally available resources.

 \acknowledgments This work was supported by the Australian Research Council Centre of Excellence for Quantum Computation and Communication Technology (Project No. CE170100012).
 R.N.A.\ is supported by National Science Foundation Award No. PHY-1630114.